flanagancarlie/social-media-isp-proposal/README.md

 ![image](https://github.com/flanagancarlie/social-media-isp-proposal/blob/final/viz_sketches.png?raw=true)

 View 1 displays a bubble chart, which will show all social media.
 The size of the bubble will correspond to the Likert scale value, where a Strongly Inhibits is a 1, and a 7 will correspond to Strongly Encourages.
 A dropdown will allow the user to change the scale being displayed.
 View 2 displays a radar pie chart.
 The pie chart will be divided into quadrants, with each quadrant representing a scale.
-Clicking on a quadrant's label will expand it to the entire circle to make it easier to view.
+This visualization was scrapped because it felt too cluttered, but I encourage others interested in trying out this visual.
-For both views, a checkbox will be displayed next to the view to allow the user to pick and choose demographics.
+For both views, a checkbox would be displayed next to the view to allow the user to pick and choose demographics.
 On default, all boxes will be checked and all data will be displayed.

 ## Future Work
 Some ideas for future visualizations are as follows: